Evolve Your Business

 While at NoA Ignite, the experiment meant that more-or-less all timesheets for the previous week are now closed when the staff arrive for work on Monday morning.

-Similarly, Kolme Group noted a nine percent increase in turnover in the months immediately after they started using TimeJam, because the employees had registered more billable hours.
+Similarly, Kolme Group noted a nine percent increase in turnover in the months immediately after they started using TimeJam because the employees had registered more billable hours.

-And the time registration geeks at TimeLog could see that the accuracy of time registration increased by fully 53 percent.
+And the time registration geeks at TimeLog could see that the accuracy of time registration increased by 53 percent.

 At the same time, feedback from the employees themselves suggests that they’re having fun competing with their colleagues.
 Best of all, more hours are being registered across the board.